Preserving Semantics in Textual Adversarial Attacks

 \subsection{Human evaluation}

 Using automatic evaluation, such as the attack success rate, adversarial attacks are considered successful if they simultaneously pass a semantic similarity threshold and manage to change the label of a classifier.
 Measurement of semantic similarity between sentences is still an open research problem with no commonly accepted solution.
 In some cases, even humans disagree on whether two sentences are similar or not.
 For this reason, we include an extra evaluation step in our experiments to obtain more robust results.
-Sentence pairs were presented to 5 annotators who assigned them an integer score between 1 and 4, where score 1 means very different, 2 slightly different, 3 slightly similar and 4 very similar.
+Sentence pairs were presented to 5 annotators who assigned them an integer score between 1 and 4, where the score 1 means strongly disagree, 2 disagree, 3 agree, and 4 strongly agree.
 The higher the score, the more similar the meaning of a pair of sentences will be according to the annotator.
 Each annotator was given the sentences to label in several online forms.
 We averaged the scores of all the annotators into a single value for each sentence.
 Sentences were assigned a binary label; those with an average score greater than or equal to 2.5 are considered similar, while the others are labeled as not similar.
 Because the original score system is not binary, the threshold was chosen exactly in the middle of these values.
 Experimentally, we have determined that the exclusion of the equality to 2.5 does not have any noticeable impact on the results.

 Based on this evaluation, we estimate a realistic success rate of the attack --- or an estimated ``real ASR'' (rASR).
-This number represents the number of successful attacks that would actually fool the reader into thinking that they have the same meaning as the original sentence but have a different label assigned by the classifier.
+This number represents the number of successful attacks that would actually fool the reader into thinking that they have the same meaning as the original sentence, but have a different label assigned by the classifier.
 This score, although costly to estimate, gives a very accurate measure of the quality of an attack.
 A perfect attack would reach a high ASR and a very similar rASR ($\text{ASR} \approx \text{rASR}$), which means that it successfully fooled the target classifier repeatedly and that all the corresponding attacked sentences also conserve the same meaning as the original ones in the eyes of human annotators.